vickyans/Git-Exercise/README.md

 ## Git project

-This project is being used for a series of git exercises
+This repository is used for a series of Git learning Exercises